projectdiscovery/naabu/README.md

 ▶ naabu -p 80,443,21-23 -host hackerone.com
 ```

-By default, the Naabu checks for nmap's `Top 100` ports.
+By default, the Naabu checks for nmap's `Top 100` ports after a host discovery phase like nmap, that can be skipped by using the `-no-probe` flag.
 It supports following in-built port lists -

 - `-top-ports 100` - Checks for nmap top 100 ports.
 - `-top-ports 1000` - Checks for nmap top 1000 ports.